Teardrops (George Harrison song): Release and reception

 Somewhere in England was issued on 1 June 1981, with "Teardrops" sequenced as the first track on side two of the LP.
 The song was then selected as the second single off the album, backed by "Save the World".
 The release took place on 20 July in the United States and 31 July in Britain.
 The song's publishing was assigned to Harrison's company Ganga, and subsequently to Umlaut Corporation.
 For the US single, the track was shortened to 3:20 in length, through the removal of a 41-second portion that begins at 2:31 on the unedited recording.

 In its issue dated 1 August, Record World magazine listed "Teardrops" first among its three "Hits of the Week" singles predictions.
 The reviewer wrote: "Mellifluous keyboards and a resounding title chorus that won't quit are an unbeatable combination on this follow-up to the top 5 'All Those Years Ago.'
 It's a natural for pop radio."
 Billboard also identified the song as a top 30 chart contender, describing it as a "lilting midtempo tune" in a similar vein to recent hit songs by Cliff Richard.
 The reviewer added: "It's punchy and energetic, a far cry from [Harrison's] ponderous introspective ballads of the mid '70s."
 In an otherwise highly unfavourable review of Somewhere in England, for Creem, Mitchell Cohen said that "Actually, 'Teardrops' is OK."
-Boston Globe critic James Simon likened it to Harrison's 1977 hit "Crackerbox Palace", as an example of "a simple pop ditty ... with his sincere voice cutting through a perky arrangement" and therefore one of the few interesting tracks on the album.
+The Boston Globe critic James Simon likened it to Harrison's 1977 hit "Crackerbox Palace", as an example of "a simple pop ditty ... with his sincere voice cutting through a perky arrangement" and therefore one of the few interesting tracks on the album.

 The single failed to achieve commercial success.
 It missed the UK top 75, although Record Mirror included the song in the magazine's inaugural 25 "bubbling under" placings, on 15 August, compiled from the official BMRB/Music Week chart data.
 On the rival chart compiled by the UK industry publication Record Business, the single placed at number 88.

 In the US, "Teardrops" was listed at number 102 on the Billboard Bubbling Under the Hot 100 chart and peaked at number 88 on the Cash Box Top 100.
 On Billboard's Rock Albums and Top Tracks chart, measuring radio airplay, the song reached number 51.
 In November 1981, "Teardrops" was issued on a new single in the US, as the B-side to "All Those Years Ago".